-There are a huge variety of shops in Gatwick airport, including, Next, Hugo Boss, Jo Malone, Superdry and more… If you were injured because there was a trip hazard in a shop that you fell over and injured yourself on, or you were injured when poorly stacked stock fell on you, or you were injured on a broken shelf, or in any other incident at Gatwick airport shops, we could assess your case to see if it would be appropriate to provide you with a lawyer so that you could make an accident claim against a Gatwick airport business.
+There are a huge variety of shops in Gatwick airport, including, Next, Hugo Boss, Jo Malone, Superdry and more… If you were injured because there was a trip hazard in a shop that you fell over and injured yourself on, or you were injured when the poorly stacked stock fell on you, or you were injured on a broken shelf, or in any other incident at Gatwick airport shops, we could assess your case to see if it would be appropriate to provide you with a lawyer so that you could make an accident claim against a Gatwick airport business.

 There are also lots of eateries within Gatwick airport, including Subway, Frankie and Benny’s, Costa and more….
-There could be various types of incident at Gatwick airport restaurants that could cause you to suffer harm.
+There could be various types of incidents at Gatwick airport restaurants that could cause you to suffer harm.
 They could include:

 - Slipping or tripping in the restaurant on unattended and unmarked spillages

-If the accident at a Gatwick airport that caused you harm could have been prevented, and the restaurant was found liable, you could be eligible for compensation.
+If the accident at a Gatwick airport that caused you to harm could have been prevented, and the restaurant was found liable, you could be eligible for compensation.

 All employers, by law, must take care of the safety and the health of their staff.
 If they do not do so, and you suffer an injury in an incident at Gatwick airport that could have been avoided if they had taken care of your health and safety, then you may be able to make a claim against them.

 Whether you have suffered an injury at Gatwick airport station while working there, or you’ve been injured as an employee of the airport itself, or one of the other employers whose staff work at the airport, such as restaurant, shop or cleaning staff, if you could prove your employer was negligent in regards to your health and safety and you were injured as a result, you could claim compensation against them.